Knights of Pythias: Rank structure

 In 1877, the order adopted an optional rank, called the Endowment Rank, which provided fraternal insurance benefits.
 In 1930, this department split from the Knights of Pythias and became a mutual life insurance company, later known as the "American United Insurance Company".

-Finally, members who obtained the rank of Knight were eligible to join the now-defunct Uniform Rank, which participated in parades and other processions.
+Finally, members who obtained the rank of Knight were eligible to join the later-defunct Uniform Rank, which participated in parades and other processions.